 Curtailing, limiting or otherwise decreasing doctor/treatment reimbursement directly effects the revenue medical practices obtain, and therefore the amount that doctors earn.

 I believe that there is an apparent lack of recognition that doctors make a very substantial and significant investment in pursuing a medical career.
-Ultimately, the sacrifices made by doctors must yield financial reward commensurate with their sacrifices, and in line with the commitment/benefit ratio of other pursuits, or the medical profession may be abandoned, at least in part.
+Ultimately, the sacrifices made by doctors must yield a financial reward commensurate with their sacrifices, and in line with the commitment/benefit ratio of other pursuits, or the medical profession may be abandoned, at least in part.

 A doctor typically spends 10 years + of higher education in pursuit of his or her medical training, many hundreds of thousands of dollars in tuition, significant sums in associated expenses, and the opportunity costs of money not earned during that decade (or longer.)
 It seems readily evident that people who are intelligent, hard-working, studious, and are ready to forgo instant gratification for a longer-term payoff, have other career choices where the sacrifice/benefit ratio augurs in favor of the alternative choices.
 At the end of the day, if we want doctors, there must be a value proposition in relation to the other available alternatives.
 I am concerned that recent changes are upsetting the career choice equilibrium.